The Max Headroom Incident: Chicago’s Creepiest TV Hack

 Doctor Who returned.

-But the viewers never quite did.
+But the viewers never quite did, as some were very disturbed.

 The Glitch That Shouldn’t Have Been Possible